We need to talk about your website's conversion rates.

-Why?
-This is important for tailoring a perfect outreach to new prospects or when talking to existing customers.
-Think about it: during your next chat with an existing customer you can lead the conversation towards whatever they were recently searching for online.
-Talking about what’s relevant for someone means you’re pushing the right buttons.
-How?
-Use the filter Keyword >is Any keyword.
+This is important for tailoring a perfect outreach for new prospects or when talking to existing customers.
+Think about it: during your next chat with an existing customer, you can lead the conversation towards whatever they were recently searching for online.

 9. Monitor the visit activity of companies that are in your CRM.

 Use the preset feed Found in CRM to see what prospects in your CRM are doing on your company’s website, then prioritize which deals you should try to close next.
 It means that even if a prospect doesn’t reply to emails, you’ll still know what they’re up to.

 Here's how: Use the preset feed ‘Found in CRM’.

 10. Monitor what key partners are doing on your website.